jameswong3388/Pyneer/README.md

 `\database` - Here contain the database related file, `db.json` or `db.txt`.

 `\pages` - Here contain your pages, and all of Pyneer's scaffolding pages are here.

+## API overview
+`db.*` - Database API, you can use this to easily access your database.

 ## Usage
 To run the project, simply run `index.py` with `python` or `python3` depending on your system.